Black Country Communion: 2012–13: Afterglow and disbandment

-2016–present: Reformation and future
+2016–present: Reformation, BCCIV and V

 In April 2016, it was announced that Black Country Communion would be reuniting in 2017 to record a fourth album.
 Speaking about the supergroup's comeback, Bonham explained that the reunion was initially suggested by Bonamassa, who reached out to the other band members with the proposal.
 Hughes and Bonamassa started writing new music for the forthcoming album in September, with recording beginning the following January.
 The album, entitled BCCIV, was released on September 22, 2017, and was promoted at two UK shows in January 2018.
 BCCIV was the band's first release to reach the top ten of the UK Albums Chart.

 After the band's members returned to their respective solo careers, Bonham suggested in 2018 that Black Country Communion would be potentially returning to the studio the following January to start work on a new album.
 However, Hughes later estimated that the band would likely not have time to work on new music until 2020.
 This schedule was subsequently pushed back another year, when the bassist explained that "Joe [Bonamassa] and I have been talking ... for nine months now about album number five.
 At the moment ... we're looking at January 2021 to record."
 Subsequently, due to the COVID-19 pandemic, this schedule was pushed for another year with possible work for new studio album not commencing until late 2021 with new studio album coming in 2022 at earliest, as iterated by Bonamassa, who also said that they still exist as a band: "We had on the books, we were gonna attempt a record in January 2021, but the timeline got pushed back.
 So it'll probably be a year from there — at the end of 2021.
 But, yeah, we're still a band, and we still all text each other and talk and stuff like that."
 Bonamassa later stated that he and Hughes would start writing in October 2022, with the hope of recording the band's fifth album in 2023.

+BCC announced its first live shows in six years in March 2023, with the band set to perform on the Keeping the Blues Alive at Sea cruise a year later.
+The group released its fifth album V in June 2024, with lead single "Stay Free" issued on March 1.